Bechstein's bat: Habits

 Bechstein's bat feeds chiefly on flying prey such as moths, dipterans, neuropterans and other small nocturnal insects.
 Analysis of droppings from the Isle of Wight and Wiltshire shows a diet consisting of dung flies, grasshoppers, nut weevils, and moths.
 Populations cut off from forest land are recorded to shift to a diet of terrestrial insects and spiders caught from the ground.
 Bechstein's bats typically forage within one or two kilometers of their roost, and hunt primarily in the forest canopy.

 Tree holes, typically woodpecker holes, are used for roosting.
 Bechstein's bat is also recorded to enter artificial nest boxes, but rarely roosts in human buildings.
 Over the winter, Bechstein's bats hibernate underground and in tree holes.
 Mating happens in autumn and spring, and delayed fertilization means that young (one per female) are born early in the following summer.
 Maternity colonies typically form late in the spring.

 Range

-Bechstein's bat can be found in the following countries: Austria, Armenia, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, France, Georgia, Germany, Hungary, Iran, Italy, Liechtenstein, Moldova, Montenegro, Netherlands, North Macedonia, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom and Iran.
+Bechstein's bat can be found in the following countries: Austria, Armenia, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, France, Georgia, Germany, Greece, Hungary, Iran, Italy, Liechtenstein, Moldova, Montenegro, Netherlands, North Macedonia, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine and the United Kingdom.